Salisbury-University/textual/src/analysis/TextAnalysis/README.md

   * Pros and Cons of a lexicon based sentiment analysis approach

 # SentimentAnalysisMLTOOL(NoteBookVersion).py:
-## Description: (Sentiment Analysis using VADER and Multinomial Logistic Regression: (MACHINE LEARNING APPROACH)
+Description: Sentiment Analysis using VADER and Multinomial Logistic Regression (MACHINE LEARNING APPROACH)

 ### What this program does:
 * Read comments from the json file downloaded from our database.